-Next door is Ishigaki Go-Kart, where you can travel the island in a go-kart or tuk-tuk.
+Next door is Ishigaki Go-Kart, where you can travel the island in style in a go-kart or tuk-tuk.
 We took a tour to Kabira Bay, where swimming is not allowed due to strong currents, but where you’ll find postcard-worthy vistas from glass-bottomed boats and a sweeping lookout point.

 Hateruma: Where cliché meets reality